pal03377/master-thesis/thesis.typ

 Based on insights from initial evaluations, we chose the threshold in step 4 to be 95%, meaning that only almost identical methods can result in feedback suggestions.
 We decided on a high value to aim for a high precision of the suggestions, accepting that this might lead to a lower number of suggestions.

+=== Feedback Suggestions Provider
 // Feedback Suggestion Generation in Detail: ThemisML performs the following steps to find feedback suggestions for a submission:
 // 1.
 ThemisML loads the previously generated feedback suggestions from its database.
 // 2.
 ThemisML removes "suspicious" suggestions (explanation follows below)
 // 3.
 ThemisML removes overlapping suggestions, to make sure that in such a case the suggestion that ThemisML is more "sure" about (higher similarity score) is kept.
+ThemisML's approach to creating feedback suggestions essentially follows three steps:
+1. *Data Access*: ThemisML accesses prior feedback stored in its database, leveraging historical insights to inform current submissions.
+2. *Eliminating Suspicious Feedback*: Some stored suggestions might not fit the current context.
+This way ThemisML filters out "suspicious" feedback, with the criteria detailed further below.
+We added this step after initial observations on real-world data.
+3. *Resolving Overlapping Suggestions*: In cases where multiple feedback items could apply to the same line range within a file, ThemisML selects the one with the highest similarity score.
+#v(1em)

 // "Suspicious" feedback suggestions:
 // When evaluating ThemisML, we found the following problems with the suggestions: